Infrared heating in the assembly hall for precision work and continuous comfort

 Suitable infrared solutions for assembly halls

-The choice of an infrared system for an assembly hall depends on the working height and layout of the hall.
-In halls with sufficient ceiling height, an infrared panel on the ceiling above assembly lines is an efficient solution.
-This provides even heat without obstructing the work floor.
-For specific workstations along the walls, a wall panel portable infrared heater can be used to provide temporary heat where needed.
+The choice of an infrared system in an assembly hall depends on the working height and layout of the hall.
+In halls with sufficient ceiling height, an infrared panel mounted on the ceiling above assembly lines is an efficient solution.
+This provides even heat without disturbing the work floor.
+For specific workstations along the walls, a wall panel offer additional comfort.
+In assembly halls with flexible layouts, a portable infrared heater be deployed to provide temporary heat where needed.

 Zone heating tailored to assembly processes

 Infrared heating in assembly halls is almost always used as zone heating.
-Only the areas where work is actually being done are heated.
-This keeps energy consumption low while maintaining high comfort.
-Assembly halls that are part of a larger production process, for example, next to a production hall or an adjacent warehouse , can easily be integrated into a single, cohesive heating system using infrared.
+Only the zones where work is actually being performed are heated.
+This keeps energy consumption limited while maintaining a high level of comfort.
+Assembly halls that are part of a larger production process, for example next to a production hall or an adjacent warehouse, can be easily integrated into a single cohesive heating system using infrared.

 Comfort, focus and product quality